 Alf Purcell - TUC General Council member, Forest of Dean MP

 Alf Purcell (1872-1935) was a key personality in the British and international labour movement in the 1920s.
 He came from the militant Furnishing Trades Union and became a long-term member of the TUC General Council.
 Purcell held syndicalist views and helped form the British Communist Party.
 As President of the International Federation of Trade Unions he gained an international reputation as a champion of the Soviet revolution.
 Purcell joined Labour Party and was briefly elected as MP for the Forest of Dean 1922-24.
 He became chairman of the General Strike committee in 1926, a role that lost him significant credibility on the Left.
 He was elected MP for Coventry but never found his position within the movement again.
 He returned to his home town of Manchester and died in 1935.

-Emily Phipps - headmistress, feminist, barrister and teachers’ leader
+Emily Phipps - headteacher, feminist, barrister and teachers’ leader

 Emily Frost Phipps the oldest of five children, was born on 7 November 1865 in Devonport, Plymouth.
 She became a teacher in an elementary school but progressed to head teacher in Cambridge and then transformed a poorly performing school into one of the most successful in Wales.

 A committed feminist, she, together with fellow West Country woman and lifelong friend Clara Neal, joined the Women's Freedom League in 1908.
 The meeting had been attended by Lloyd George who claimed that women were being paid to disrupt the meeting, and that they should be forcibly removed.
 Emily Phipps and Clara Neal were so disgusted they became militant suffragettes.